 - Elevation difference (approx.): 2000 m;

-Marking: blue line+red line> You can leave your car near the Arieseni Touristic Inn, at 100 m up the entrance on the Cepelor Valley.
+Marking: blue line + red line.
+You can leave your car near the Arieseni Touristic Inn, at 100 m up the entrance on the Cepelor (Onions) Valley.

-We recommend you to start your mountain bike tour in the Arieseni village, down the Arieseni Touristic Inn, on the Onions Valley.
+Starting point for mountain bike tour: in Arieseni village, down the Arieseni Touristic Inn, on the Onions Valley.
 It is here that the blue line begins.
 This marking goes from the Cucurbata Mare Peak up to Tăul Mare (tău means pond) and goes along the car road in the Onions Valley.